 However, due to the gentle ingredients contained in shampoo bars, it makes them a suitable option to use on the body and face.
 This can save you money!

-When travelling it is far more convenient to pack a shampoo bar.
+When traveling, it is far more convenient to pack a shampoo bar.
 They take up less space in the bag and they are extremely lightweight.

 There’s no worry about spillage or leaking either.